Search for an answer or browse help topics to create a ticket

 View all categories

-The fund statement entries are explained below:
+The fund statement entries for an NRI PIS Zerodha account are explained below:

 Buy transaction